 In most cases, we ask for details of the writing or translation project to be undertaken during the residency.
 We assess applications based on the reasons a writer or translator wants to do the residency, how they meet the aims of that particular residency, what they will bring to the residency and what they hope to gain from it.

 As well as a willingness to promote contemporary writing and culture, and to engage in the literary and cultural life of Norwich, we ask that the writers or translators in residence be available for any interview, filming or media opportunity that may arise during their stay.
-We also ask them to contribute to our learning resources, and write a short blog about the residency.
+We also ask them to contribute to our Walking Norwich section, sharing their reflections on the city and their experience of the residency.